This guest blog is written by Kim Benedict, Talent Solutions Consultant & Guest Lecturer at Schulich School of Business, York University.

 Commodities like salary, benefits and bonuses are standard ingredients for most organizations; these are transactions and in the long run do little to retain the right people.
 What makes you special as an employer (your value proposition) is what makes the difference for your employees.

 A recent global talent management study that surveyed over 1600 employers found that organizations that defined and developed their broader employment value proposition had fewer retention issues than those that did not.
-A strong EVP captures a company’s values, culture and behaviors that truly make them a special place to work.
+A strong Employment Value Proposition (EVP) captures a company’s values, culture and behaviors that truly make them a special place to work.
 If properly executed, an authentic EVP can create an emotional connection and affection between employees, colleagues and the organization.

 Here are some of the ways your EVP helps you retain staff: